BCIT-LTC/scheduler-api/README.md

 The resulting `Bearer token` needs to be added to each request.

 *Also note: The JWT payload is where the user context is added (`Admin`, `Student`, `Instructor`).*

+### Documentation

+documentation can be found in the `documentation` folder after running `docker compose up`

+documentation files will be served locally at localhost:9000/documentation